sourcegraph/handbook/content/engineering/campaigns/index.md

 ## Mission

-Users can focus on changing their code because campaigns provides the plumbing:
+Users can focus on changing their code because campaigns provide the plumbing:

 * Finding the correct repositories in which to run code
 * Fetching the newest version of each repository